rabby220/Todo-List/README.md

 ## 💡 How It Works

-1. Create Task: <br>
+1. ##### Create Task:
-   Enter the task details and hit the Add Task button.
+  - Enter the task details and hit the Add Task button.
 The current date and time are automatically assigned to each task.

-2. Edit Task: <br>
+2. ##### Edit Task:
-   To edit a task, click the task you want to modify, update the task details, and save.
+   - To edit a task, click the task you want to modify, update the task details, and save.

-3. Delete Task:<br>
+3. ##### Delete Task:
-   Swipe or click the delete button next to any task to remove it.
+   - Swipe or click the delete button next to any task to remove it.

-4. Task Display: <br>
+4. ##### Task Display:
-   The task list is displayed on the home screen, showing task details along with the assigned date and time.
+  - The task list is displayed on the home screen, showing task details along with the assigned date and time.

 ---